duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21m.md

 Note: It might be easier if you place the base plate on a flat surface so hold the motor plates.
 Use one hand to hold the nut, and the other to drive the screwdriver.

 ### Step 4
-Connect the first 6-pin motor cable to the motor you have just mounted and pass it through the cable management inset on the chassis, as shown in the picture.
+Place the motor between the two plates and tighten it with two M3x30 screws (`B5`) and two metal M3 nuts (`N3`).
+Tighten the screws enough so that the final assembly does not wobble.
+Don't use excessive force to avoid getting hurt (or braking something).

 <div figure-id="fig:db21-step_04">
      <img src="db21-step_04.png" style='width: 40em' />